 - The university has reserved isolation space for students diagnosed with COVID-19 who live on campus.
 Meals will be delivered, and students are monitored and receive health care through SIU Student Health Services.

-- Students who are in quarantine will stay in their single-person rooms, will be monitored and may get meals to take to their rooms as long as they are wearing masks, following all safety protocols and not showing symptoms.
+- Students who are in quarantine will stay in their single-person rooms, will be monitored and will have meals delivered to their rooms.

 - Individuals who do not live on campus are typically directed to quarantine or isolate at home.
 Public health officials will contact them routinely to monitor symptoms.